Facebook is one of the oldest social media channels, but it’s still a great place to earn money. Here’s how to monetize your Facebook Page!

 How many followers and views do you need to get paid on Facebook?

 While the steps to monetize on Facebook are easy to activate, achieving them can be more of a hustle.
-Here are the different tools required to monetize, the criteria you need to hit, and what it can do for your Page.
+Here are the different tools required to monetize, the Facebook monetization requirements you need to hit, and what it can do for your Page.

 This is the biggie, and as such, it’s the hardest to get certified for.
 To secure ads before, during, and after your Facebook videos (for which you’ll be paid!), you need to: